 Now, when an overdose occurs in Washtenaw, the sheriff’s office and/or the EMTs notify Spangler, who is on call 24/7, to meet them at the hospital or the site of the overdose.
 (Radzik says all overdose victims administered naloxone are automatically taken to the hospital.)
 There, ROOT performs an on-site assessment and works to release overdose survivors into a safe setting that provides them with treatment and support, including access to shelters, treatment centers, withdrawal management and mental health resources.

-It’s all necessary and overdue, according to Radzik, who has been with the Washtenaw County Sheriff’s department for 20 years and describes the changes she’s seen.
+She describes the changes she's seen working with the Washtenaw County Sheriff’s department for 20 years.
 “For me, it’s been pretty devastating.
 When I started working road patrol, I actually did a couple years undercover as a narcotics detective.
 At that time—1998 to 2000—what I saw then was powder cocaine, crack cocaine, maybe marijuana, not too much heroin.
 It was probably around 2010, I saw this shift where I was responding to a lot of overdose deaths involving younger kids, I’m talking 15 to 21.”

 “It was so disturbing for me, of course, having six girls myself…to see these young kids.
 You go into the house and there’s nothing you can do, ” Radzik continues.
 Previously, she says, most of the drug deaths she saw were from long-term users dying as a result of their ongoing, habitual lifestyles.
 “So I finally got enough courage to start asking people, ‘How did your 20-year-old turn to heroin?”